 Printing the solution

 gurobi() function returns a list as its result.
 This list

-struct will always contain a
+will always contain an integer

-the Gurobi Reference Manual
+Gurobi Reference Manual

-to find a solution to the model, the return value will also include
+find a solution to the model, the return value will also include

-x fields.
+x components.
 The former gives the

 objective value for the computed solution, and the latter is the